conda/conda/docs/source/building/meta-yaml.rst

     build:
       - python

 Some users may wish to build a recipe against different versions of NumPy and ensure that each version is part of the package dependencies, which can be done by listing ``numpy x.x`` as a requirement in meta.yaml and using ``conda build`` with a NumPy version option such as ``--numpy 1.7``.
+Note that the line in the meta.yaml file should literally say ``numpy x.x`` and should not have any numbers.
+If the meta.yaml file uses ``numpy x.x``, then it is required to use the ``--numpy`` option with ``conda build``.

 .. code-block:: yaml